-- Recent polling found that there is much confusion about what ‘assisted dying’ means and about what the End of Life Choice Bill proposes.
-Some people are supportive of euthanasia in principle, but have concerns about the details of this particular bill.
+- Polls found that there is much confusion about what ‘assisted dying’ means and about what the End of Life Choice Act would legalise.

 - The desire to die by suicide, or assisted suicide, can be associated with treatable depression.

-- The fact that voluntary euthanasia and assisted suicide (EAS) are illegal means maximum efforts are made to relieve pain and address all aspects of a person’s suffering.
-Will this still occur if the law is changed?
+- The fact that voluntary euthanasia and assisted suicide are illegal encourages health professionals to try their best to relieve pain and other aspects of a person’s suffering.
+Will this still happen if the law is changed?
 Death would be cheaper than care and treatment.

 - Legalising assisted suicide, especially for mental conditions, accepts that ‘some suicides are okay’.
 This risks sending a ‘mixed message’ regarding the tragedy of youth suicide and creates a confusing double standard about ending one’s life.

 - The current law has a stern face, but a kind heart.
 By holding a penalty in reserve, it sends a strong message that it’s not okay to deliberately kill someone else.
 However, the Court shows compassion in individual cases based on specific circumstances.
 For example, in 2012 Evans Mott was discharged without conviction for assisting in his wife’s suicide.

 - Changing the law will not mean an end to such cases going to court because it could still be difficult to tell whether a death was an assisted suicide or a murder.

 - Many assume that changing the law will simply allow the very small number of high-profile cases to proceed without legal objection.
 In fact, ‘legalisation leads to normalisation’ and, as has happened overseas, will lead to greatly increased numbers dying that way.